Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Starting a conversation with ‘Hey, haven’t heard from you in a while’ can be an easy and effective way to reconnect with someone and remind them of how much they mean to you.

-It’s important to remember that people are often dealing with their own struggles, even if they don’t show it, and reaching out to check on them can make all the difference.
+It’s important to remember that people often deal with their struggles, even if they don’t show it, and reaching out to check on them can make all the difference.

-When starting the conversation, be sure to express genuine concern and interest in their life.
-A quick text or email can go a long way in maintaining friendships and showing your friends that they are valued.
+When starting the conversation, express genuine concern and interest in their life.
+A quick text or email can go a long way in maintaining friendships and showing your friends they are valued.

 Remember that checking in doesn’t have to be complicated or time-consuming – simply asking how someone is doing can make a surprising impact on their day.

-So don’t hesitate to start the conversation and let your friend know that you care about them.
+So don’t hesitate to start the conversation and tell your friend you care about them.

 Understanding That Your Friend May Be Going Through a Hard Time